German Literature

 Week 1:

-Introduction to literature: the three literary genres and their characteristics
+Introduction to Literature: the three literary genres, their genres and characteristics.
+Medieval period (750-1350)

 Week 2: